achillesfs/achillesfs/README.md

 - 📫 Contact me about - pricing strategy, performance forecasting, and financial valuation for credit portfolios

-- [⛳, 🍣] When I'm offline - you'll most likely find me on the range training up my long game or out searching for the best sushi restaurant in DC
+- [⛳, 🍣] When I'm offline - you'll most likely find me on the range training up my long game or out searching for the best sushi restaurant in the DC metro area
 ##

 ### <p align="left">Technologies</p>